 South Africa is fast becoming a popular holiday destination for international visitors thanks to its diverse attractions.
 As a born and bred South African, I love showcasing the best of South Africa to the world and I find it gratifying when others realize how awesome South Africa is.
 As a mom of two kids, I also want everyone to know how family-friendly South Africa is.

 You can see magnificent animals like lions, elephants, rhinoceros, and leopards in their natural environment.
 When visiting game reserves, I often encounter international tourists with children, who are on safari for the first time in their lives.
 Their excitement is something to behold.

 TIP: Going on safari for the first time?
-Check our best safari tips!
+Check our best African safari tips!

 Durban is known as the warmest place to be, due to the friendly people and its warm climate all-year round.
 It’s affordable for those on a budget and it has a great location along the shores of the warm Indian Ocean.